Side hustle tax changes: HMRC reforms could save thousands from filing self-assessment tax returns

 Don't miss the latest investment and personal finances news, market analysis, plus money-saving tips with our free twice-daily newsletter

-Exchequer secretary to the Treasury James Murray said this afternoon that by the end of this parliament the government will alter the thresholds for how much trading income a person can earn before having to report the earnings to HMRC.
+Exchequer Secretary to the Treasury, and the minister responsible for HMRC, James Murray said this afternoon that by the end of this parliament the government will alter the thresholds for how much trading income a person can earn before having to report the earnings to HMRC.

-These means you may no longer have to worry about the taxman when selling goods and services online.
+This means you may no longer have to worry about completing a tax return when selling goods and services online.

 It is the latest attempt by the government to boost the flailing economy by freeing up time for taxpayers to “create the conditions for economic growth.”